 News & Events

 Got ZOOM fatigue?
-Here's a short video featuring me and fellow Allium Press author Adam Shafer, talking about our latest books: PROMISES TO THE DEAD (Hanley & Rivka Book 3) and NEVER WALK BACK, Adam's fresh take on the Western genre and the expansion of the railroads.
+Here's a short video featuring me and fellow Allium Press author Adam Shafer, talking about our books: PROMISES TO THE DEAD (Hanley & Rivka Book 3) and NEVER WALK BACK, Adam's fresh take on the Western genre and the expansion of the railroads.
 Click here to watch: https://youtu.be/0OrLSFodUmk

 Workshops and Presentations